Kip Williams: Theatre

+In 2025, Williams transferred The Picture of Dorian Gray to Broadway, where it played a sold out 14 week season and broke multiple box office records at the 104-year-old Music Box Theatre, including repeatedly breaking the record for the highest grossing week in the venue's history of any play.
+The production was met with huge critical and popular acclaim, with The New Yorker declaring “if you can see only one show this season, make it this perception-altering adaptation, directed by Kip Williams, an Australian megatalent exploring the cutting edge of video onstage”.
+The production received 6 nominations for the 2025 Tony Awards, the most ever for a one-person play in Tony's history, as well as 5 Drama Desk nominations, and 3 Drama League nominations, with Williams nominated for Best Director across all three ceremonies, as well receiving nominations for Best Production at the Drama League Awards and winning Best Unique Theatrical Experience at the Drama Desk Awards.
+The Picture of Dorian Gray was honoured with two wins at the 78th Tony Awards, Snook for Best Actress and Horwell for Best Costume, and three Drama Desk Awards.

 Opera

-Williams has directed extensively for Sydney Chamber Opera (SCO) since 2011, including productions of Peter Maxwell Davies's The Lighthouse, Fausto Romitelli's An Index of Metals, and stagings of J. S. Bach's cantata Ich habe genug and Jack Symmonds' Nunc dimittis.
+Williams has directed opera for Opera Australia, Victorian Opera, Sydney Chamber Opera, Dark Mofo Festival, Tasmanian Symphony Orchestra, Australian String Quartet, Ensemble Offspring, and Carriageworks.
+Williams has collaborated extensively with Sydney Chamber Opera Artistic Director Jack Symonds since 2011, including productions of Peter Maxwell Davies's The Lighthouse, Fausto Romitelli's An Index of Metals, and stagings of J. S. Bach's cantata Ich habe genug and Symonds' original work Nunc dimittis.

-He staged a song cycle for SCO and the 18th Biennale of Sydney titled Through the Gates, consisting of works from Shostakovich to Bach.
+Williams staged a song cycle for SCO and the 18th Biennale of Sydney titled Through the Gates, consisting of works from Shostakovich to Bach.

 In 2017 he co-directed with Elizabeth Gadsby a gender bending reinterpretation of Benjamin Britten's chamber opera The Rape of Lucretia.
 The production involved singers lip synching and performing multiple characters in a radical reframing of Britten's original piece.
 The production was a co-production between Victorian Opera, SCO, and Dark Mofo, and premiered in Sydney at Carriageworks.
 It was revived in June 2018 for Dark Mofo and played at the Theatre Royal, Hobart.
+In 2024 he directed the world premiere of Jack Symond's Gilgamesh, the first English language operatic adaptation of the Epic of Gilgamesh.
+The production received the Art Music Awards for Performance of the Year and Work of the Year: Dramatic.

-Williams was set to direct Handel's Hercules for English National Opera in the Spring of 2020, but the production was postponed due to Coronavirus.
+Williams was set to direct Handel's Hercules for English National Opera in the autumn of 2020, but the production was unable to proceed due to the Coronavirus pandemic.
+Williams will return to ENO to direct the European premiere of Angel's Bone by Du Yun and Royce Vavrek in May 2026, in collaboration with Factory International and BBC Philharmonic.

-Education

-Williams is a graduate of the National Institute of Dramatic Art (NIDA), and the University of Sydney.